 At the CAMP orientation, the 2013-14 cohort demonstrated their combined strength once they learned how to trust one another and work together.
 Now nearing the middle of the academic year, students continue to support and encourage each other in order to achieve their goals.

-* First and second-year students are invited unless otherwise specified
+* First and second-year CAMP students are invited to participate unless otherwise specified